 Key Issues in Education Funding in BC

-We have outlined key features of educational funding that need to be addressed to provide stable, sustainable funding for high quality public schooling in our province.
+These are key features of educational funding that need to be addressed to provide stable, sustainable funding for high quality public schooling in our province.

 We believe that public education is essential to a strong democracy.
 John Ralston Saul wrote, “Any weakening of universal public education can only be a weakening of democracy…” Too often confidence in our public schools is undermined — politicians and policy makers must be defenders and advocates for excellent public education, the bedrock of a democratic society.